calliconfused/OctoPrint-LEDmyprinterglow/README.md

 Feel free to comment or, it's better, try to support this nice little application.

+**UPDATE 03/11/2017 - Currently I'm working on another project.
+So (for me) it's still on hold!**

+One problem is that this small addon works just with Raspian Weezy and I don't find the time to fixed that.
+Sorry for that!

 # What do I need for this tool?

 The first and most important thing is a LED strip.
 I'm currently using a LED strip from the big Swedish home center.
 But there are a lot of other manufactures who can deliver such a thing.